IljaK91/whyjulia/presentation.md

 * Need statistics? `R`
 * Need vectorized operations on matrices? `MATLAB`
 * `Julia` (like `Python`) is more general-purpose → can be harder to find what you're looking for.
+  - But if you can do it all in Julia - that's nice.

 Note: apropos statistics, Douglas Bates, the developer of the `lme4` R package for GLMMs switched to Julia.